maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 ### Schema Modification

-In a production environment, you may need to modify your schema over time.
+In a production environment **using GridGain 9**, you may need to modify your schema over time.
 Ignite SQL supports standard DDL operations for this purpose:

+> **Note**: Function defaults are not supported in Apache Ignite 3 but are available in GridGain 9

 ```sql
 -- Add a new column to the Customer table